tel-ran-de/BC14MorningJava/src/day27_homework/GitInfo.md

 git commit -m "Commit message" git status git push origin (name of a new branch)
-# follow the link in terminal/go to your repasitory
+# follow the link in terminal/go to your repository
 # create and pull request
 # in comments, use # with number/name of an issue,
 # where you want to show up your request